 This is important for a variety of reasons.

-People can't feel the static discharge until about 2,000 volts and higher.
+The human body can't feel the static discharge until about 2,000 volts and higher.
 So just because you didn't feel the zap, doesn't mean it didn't occur.

 A Problem That Has Been Around for Centuries

-For most of us, Electrostatic Discharge (ESD) is something that we experience when touching a metal doorknob, or getting out of our car in the wintertime, and give little consideration to expect for the nuisance of being shocked.
+For most of us, Electrostatic Discharge (ESD) is something that we experience when touching a metal doorknob or getting out of our car in the wintertime, and we give little consideration to expect for the nuisance of being shocked.
 For industry, however, ESD has been a problem that has been around for centuries.

 According to the ESD Association, “As early as the 1400s, European and Caribbean military forts were using static control procedures and devices trying to prevent inadvertent electrostatic discharge ignition of gunpowder stores.”

 “By the 1860s, paper mills throughout the U.S. employed basic grounding, flame ionization techniques, and steam drums to dissipate static electricity from the paper web as it traveled through the drying process.
 Every imaginable business and industrial process has issues with electrostatic charge and discharge at one time or another.